A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 What is the most important thing to look for during an assisted living tour?

-While amenities and living spaces are important, many families find that staff interactions and overall atmosphere are the most meaningful indicators of quality care.
-Observing how staff speak with residents, how residents interact with one another, and whether the environment feels warm and welcoming can provide valuable insight.
+While apartment layouts and amenities are important, many families find that staff interactions and the overall atmosphere reveal the most about a community.
+Observe how caregivers communicate with residents, whether residents appear engaged and comfortable, and whether the environment feels welcoming, respectful, and well cared for.

 How many assisted living communities should families visit?